 Many of Newport Beach’s users of electric bicycles, or e-bikes, are new to the vehicles, such as tourists or day-trippers who have rented them for a few hours of fun.
 Their inexperience and unfamiliarity with local laws and speed limits can make them dangerous riders.

-If you have been injured in an e-bike accident in Newport Beach that was not your fault, the Orange County personal injury lawyers of Sam & Ash, LLP are ready to assist you.
+If you have been injured in an e-bike accident in Newport Beach that was not your fault, the Orange County personal injury lawyers of Sam & Ash Injury Law are ready to assist you.

 We may be able to recover compensation to help you pay for your medical bills and cover other losses such as sick leave and vacation leave you had to burn because of your injuries.